fosslight/fosslight-guide-en/tutorial/2_self_check.md

     ![new](images/2_self_oss.png)
 - Click the License Detail icon: License information and License Text are provided in a pop-up window.
     ![new](images/2_self_lic.png)
-- Click the User Guide icon: Check the User Guide for the created license in a pop-up window.
+- Click the User Guide icon: Check the User Guide for the license in a pop-up window.
     ![new](images/2_self_lic2.png)

-## 4. Export and download as a file
+## 4. Download the result
 ![new](images/2_self_export.png)
 - Self-Check Sheet: Prints the information written on the OSS Table.
 You can upload this sheet to the Identification tab of [Project](../started/2_try/4_project.md).
 - Vulnerability Sheet: Prints vulnerability information for each OSS.